Living in Terenure, Co. Dublin: Schools, Commute & House Prices 2026

 Recent development in Terenure

-In the 12 months to July 2026, 17 planning grants were recorded in and around Terenure.
+In the 12 months to August 2026, 23 planning grants were recorded in and around Terenure, including 20 new homes approved across those grants.

 DecidedDevelopmentHomes